Codecademy/docs/content/plotly/concepts/express/terms/funnel/funnel.md

 CatalogContent:
   - 'learn-python-3'
   - 'paths/computer-science'
-  - 'paths/data-science'
-  - 'paths/data-science-foundations'
 ---

-The **`.funnel()`** method in Plotly Express creates a chart showing the progressive reduction, or "funneling," of data as it moves through sequential stages.
-The chart is composed of stacked horizontal bars, with the length of each bar representing a value at each stage in the process.
-This helps visualize how the values change as they move through each stage and can highlight bottlenecks or drop-offs in values.
+The **`.funnel()`** method in Plotly Express creates a funnel chart, which visualizes the progressive reduction of data as it moves through sequential stages.
+The chart is composed of stacked horizontal bars, with each bar's length representing a value at a specific stage.
+This helps highlight changes, bottlenecks, or drop-offs in the process.

 ## Syntax